rkrx/php-forms/README.md

 * PHP 5.4+ (Short array syntax, $this in lamdas and closures)
 * Reasonably+ clean architecture
 * The interface should be as intuitive as possible
-* No static boundaries where you need to hack to gain additional functionality
+* No static boundaries where you need hacks to gain additional functionality
 * Build-in and ready-to-use templating adapter
 * Build-in and ready-to-use dictionary adapter
 * As much IDE control as possible (at least with PHPStorm: Full inspection)